jsmolka/blog/content/projects.md

   {{<audio src="eggvance/emerald-frontier.mp3" caption="Pokémon Emerald battle frontier theme">}}
 {{</flex>}}

 The final year of development went into performance and accuracy improvements.
-I released version 1.0 around 2.5 years after the initial commit and wrote a couple of progress reports along the way.
-If you're interested in that kind of stuff, you can check them out [here]({{<relref "eggvance">}}).
+I released version 1.0 around 2.5 years after the initial commit and wrote a couple of [progress reports]({{<relref "eggvance">}}) along the way.